developer-zebra/developer-zebra-site/src/stagenow/4-1/about/index.md

 ### New Features

-**Introduces [Dynamic Staging](../dynamicstaging)**, which allows compatible data-entry fields in a StageNow Profile to be populated with values from a file when staging barcodes (or `.bin` files) are generated, **allowing multiple staging materials to be created from a single Profile, each of which can configure one or more devices differently**.
+**Introduces [Dynamic Staging](../dynamicstaging)**, which allows compatible data-entry fields in a StageNow Profile to be populated with values from a file when barcodes (or `.bin` files) are generated. **This allows multiple staging materials to be created from a single Profile, allowing that single profile to configure various devices differently**.

 **Now supports MX 9.3**: which adds the following features and enhancements:
 * **Enhanced [File Manager](../csp/file)** now allows a Profile to: